upsidelab/spree_gladly/README.md

 If you would like to resign from `to_h` or change `initialize(resource:)` method, you have to override  `Spree::Api::V1::CustomersController#serialize_collection` to do that, please follow by this [guide](https://guides.spreecommerce.org/developer/customization/logic.html#extending-controllers)

-To understand how to set up the integration in Gladly please refer to the Gladly help docs

-You will need the following information:
-- lookup endpoint (  `https://example-spree-store.com/api/v1/customers/lookup` ), where `https://example-spree-store.com` is **your** Spree store URL.
-- signing_key

-## Usage
+## Extension Usage

-To understand how the extension works from user's point of view please refer to the Gladly help docs.
+To understand how the extension works from user's point of view please refer to the [Gladly help docs](https://help.gladly.com/docs/spree-overview).

-The below description will assume that the reader has familiarized themselves with [Gladly Lookup Adapter tutorial](https://developer.gladly.com/tutorials/lookup).
+The implementation adheres to the specification of a Gladly Lookup adapter as described [here](https://developer.gladly.com/tutorials/lookup).
+The below description will assume that the reader has familiarized themselves with the tutorial.

 ### Basic Lookup